cloudera/terraform-provider-cdp/docs/resources/datalake_aws_datalake.md

 - `instance_type` (String) The instance type for the custom instance group.
 - `name` (String) The name of the custom instance group.

+<a id="nestedatt--delete_options"></a>
+### Nested Schema for `delete_options`

+Optional:

+- `forced` (Boolean) Whether the datalake should be force deleted.
+This option can be used when cluster deletion fails.
+This removes the entry from Cloudera Datalake service.
+Any lingering resources have to be deleted from the cloud provider manually.
+The default is false.

 <a id="nestedatt--image"></a>